ebeneliason/easy-pattern/README.md

     }
    ```

-   As a convenience, if you want the pattern rendered in black at 50% alpha you can assign a bare dither type
+   As a convenience, if you intend to render the pattern in black at 50% alpha you can assign a bare dither type
-   constant to the pattern parameter, skipping the table syntax, e.g.,
-   `pattern = playdate.graphics.image.kDitherTypeHorizontalLine`.
+   constant to the pattern parameter, e.g., `pattern = playdate.graphics.image.kDitherTypeHorizontalLine`.

 3. **Image:** An 8x8 pixel [`playdate.graphics.image`](https://sdk.play.date/3.0.1/Inside%20Playdate.html#C-graphics.image).